 During the biopsy, the laser is used to detach a small number of cells from the embryo, which are then sent to specialized molecular biology labs for analysis.
 Within 24 hours, we can get results from the biopsy.
 At that point, embryos that have tested negative for chromosomal or genetic abnormalities can be transferred to the patient.

 This technology provides our patients with several advantages.
 We can now eliminate the transmission of lethal genetic diseases when testing shows that the parents are carriers of such disorders.
 For older patients or patients with recurrent pregnancy loss, many times there are numerical chromosomal abnormalities (aneuploidy) in the embryo that prevent a successful pregnancy.
 Embryo biopsy techniques allow us to transfer chromosomally normal embryos and substantially improve the chance of a successful outcome in such patients.

-To learn more about embryo biopsy, call 317-621-0600 to schedule a new patient consultation at Community Fertility Specialty Care.
+To learn more about embryo biopsy, call 317-621-0600 or visit our Contact Us page to schedule a new patient consultation at Community Fertility Care.

 *Image courtesy of www.acfs2000.com